Tens of thousands flee Bangkok fearing breach of river banks

 Many Thais are uninsured and Japanese non-life insurers in Thailand will bear the brunt of losses at the factories.

-Fitch, citing Thai insurance regulatory data, estimated the country faced about 140 billion baht (2.85 billion pounds) in losses, including damage at the seven industrial estates.
+Fitch, citing Thai insurance regulatory data, estimated the country faced about 140 billion baht ($4.5 billion) in losses, including damage at the seven industrial estates.
 About 80 percent of that is covered by Japanese insurers but they are unlikely to be affected badly, with about 85 percent of their coverage ceded to foreign reinsurers, Fitch said.

-The defence ministry said 50,000 armed forces personnel were standing by with 1,000 boats and 1,000 vehicles to help evacuate people.
-A government crisis centre said there would be evacuation centres soon in eight provinces that could take in between 100,000 and 200,000 people.
+The defense ministry said 50,000 armed forces personnel were standing by with 1,000 boats and 1,000 vehicles to help evacuate people.
+A government crisis center said there would be evacuation centers soon in eight provinces that could take in between 100,000 and 200,000 people.

 (Additional reporting by Apornrath Phoonphongphiphat and Jutarat Skulpichetrat; Editing by Paul Tait)